 The Province of Ontario has made a clear commitment to the conservation of cultural heritage resources through its legislation and policies, including the Act and the Provincial Planning Statement ("PPS"; 2024).
-The PPS mandates the conservation of significant cultural heritage resources and significant cultural heritage landscapes.
+The PPS mandates the conservation of protected heritage property, which may contain built heritage resources or cultural heritage landscapes, and encourages Planning Authorities to develop and implement proactive strategies for conserving significant built heritage resources and cultural heritage landscapes.
 The Act enables municipalities to protect significant cultural heritage resources and landscapes via designation and provides a framework for evaluating properties for heritage significance using prescribed Provincial criteria.

-The commitment to heritage conservation continues at the regional and municipal level through supportive objectives and policies in the York Region Official Plan (2022), and the Richmond Hill Official Plan (2023).
-The City's Official Plan recognizes that the conservation of cultural heritage resources is an integral part of place-making, contributing to the City's identity, economic potential, and quality of life.
+The commitment to heritage conservation continues at the regional and municipal level through supportive objectives and policies in the York Region Official Plan (2022), and the City of Richmond Hill Official Plan 2010 ("the Plan"; 2023 office consolidation).
+The Plan recognizes that the conservation of cultural heritage resources is an integral part of place-making, contributing to the City's identity, economic potential, and quality of life.
 It is the policy of Council to protect and conserve cultural heritage resources in accordance with applicable legislation and recognized heritage protocols, including through designation under the Act.